Sunday, 1 June 2025

 Interior view of a BYD/ADL Enviro 200 MMC EV

 I was out on the 11th of July 2024 (it was a Thursday) so I took a ride on one of them (this would be SEe333/LF24ZCZ), it had been two weeks at this point.
 Of course they still retained that new bus smell, that all new buses carry for a short time and contained the higher TFL specification.
 The bus had high backed seats, wood effect flooring that is laminated (not actual wood flooring), USB chargers and a new iBus display.
 Also the middle rear seat at the back has been retained, although these have been the standard on new electric buses since the specification was introduced in late 2021.
-So they had 5 seats instead of 4 which is new standard at the back now.
+So they had 5 seats instead of 4, which is the new standard of the spec when you want to sit at the back now.
 LED blinds are also part of the package, so beware if you are trying to photograph buses with them, it can be tricky.
 Weirdly enough on my journey, the iBus display was not showing and this a new standard that shows the next stop and destination.
 I imagine this will get rectified eventually but Go Ahead and TFL have to programme them so yeah, it's gonna happen.
 The ride quality was not too bad, these having decent acceleration considering we were on the A12 (dual-carriageway) however, where I was sitting the bus had already contained some rubbish which, well, is not a huge surprise considering how much they are going to be used on a daily basis!

 Rubbish at the back of the bus on it's second week of service.